justinnhli/git-example/README.md

 git-example

-This is a change to my repo.
+This is an example change to my repo.

-Here is another change

-Here is a change I made on github